Kenshiki Labs

 Output State

-An output state is the explicit classification attached to every Kenshiki response, such as AUTHORIZED, PARTIAL, REQUIRES_SPEC, NARRATIVE_ONLY, or BLOCKED.
+An output state is the explicit classification attached to every Kenshiki Labs response, such as AUTHORIZED, PARTIAL, REQUIRES_SPEC, NARRATIVE_ONLY, or BLOCKED.

 Why It Matters